Vietnam: Geography

 Southern Vietnam is divided into coastal lowlands, the mountains of the Annamite Range, and extensive forests.
 Comprising five relatively flat plateaus of basalt soil, the highlands account for 16% of the country's arable land and 22% of its total forested land.
 The soil in much of the southern part of Vietnam is relatively low in nutrients as a result of intense cultivation.
-Several minor earthquakes have been recorded in the past.
-Most have occurred near the northern Vietnamese border in the provinces of Điện Biên, Lào Cai and Sơn La, while some have been recorded offshore of the central part of the country.
+Several minor earthquakes have been recorded.
 The northern part of the country consists mostly of highlands and the Red River Delta.
-Fansipan (also known as Phan Xi Păng), which is located in Lào Cai Province, is the highest mountain in Vietnam, standing 3143 m high.
+Fansipan (also known as Phan Xi Păng), which is located in Lào Cai province, is the highest mountain in Vietnam, standing 3143 m high.
 From north to south Vietnam, the country also has numerous islands; Phú Quốc is the largest.
 The Hang Sơn Đoòng Cave is considered the largest known cave passage in the world since its discovery in 2009.
 The Ba Bể Lake and Mekong River are the largest lake and longest river in the country.

 Climate

-Northern Vietnam (including Hanoi) has subtropical climate with the Köppen climate classification and has times to be influenced by cold waves from the Northeast, northern part of Central Vietnam also has times to be influenced by cold waves, southern part of Central Vietnam and Southern Vietnam are hot around year.